 (b) a body, whether corporate or unincorporate, or the holder of an office, post or position, being a body, office, post or position that is established or continued for a public purpose under a written law;

+“Quarterly Financial Results Report” means a report under section 16;

 “release”, in relation to a statement or report made or to be made under this Act, has the meaning given in section 9;

 “Under Treasurer” means the chief executive officer within the meaning of the Interpretation Act 1984.

+[Section 4 amended by No. 5 of 2005 s.
+28.]

 5. Obtaining information from public sector bodies

-(1) The Under Treasurer may, in writing, ask a public sector body for any information needed to prepare a statement, report or policy costing for the purposes of this Act.
+(1) The Under Treasurer may, in writing, request a public sector body to provide any information needed to prepare a statement, report or policy costing for the purposes of this Act.

 (2) The Under Treasurer may issue written guidelines to help public sector bodies to provide the information needed to prepare statements, reports and policy costings for the purposes of this Act.

+(3) A public sector body is to comply with a request under subsection (1) within the time, and in the form, specified in the request.

+[Section 5 amended by No. 5 of 2005 s.
+29.]

 6. The financial management principles

 The financial management principles are as follows —